 20. Skip Caterers But Hire Helpers

-You can avoid the high cost of catering by making your own reception food.
-You will need help serving it or keeping dishes replenished, though.
+You can avoid the high cost of catering by making your own reception food but you will need help serving it or keeping dishes replenished.
 Gault said she hired four people for $600 to serve and clean up after guests.
 She said she saved more than $8,000 by hiring helpers rather than caterers and bartenders.

 21. Set Out Self-Serve Appetizers